-- 1. Occidental College encourages faculty involvement in activities that contribute significantly to the reputation of the College and to the professional and scholarly stature of the faculty member, provided these activities do not interfere with the basic responsibilities to teaching and other duties within the College and that they are consistent with the College's conflict of interest policy.
-When these standards are met, work with professional associations, writing, consulting, performing, and public service activities, whether paid or unpaid, are considered a desirable part of the faculty member's total activity. - 2.
-In order that such activities may be properly recognized and appraised according to professional standards, and in order that the administration may be informed and able to discharge its responsibilities to its constituency and its donors and contractors, each full-time faculty member is expected to report in advance to his department chair and to the Dean of the College any proposed commitments for outside employment extending over one or more semesters during the academic year and, where appropriate, provide an explanation of how they contribute to effective teaching and professional growth. - 3.
-A faculty member who accepts full-time employment at Occidental College is considered to have accepted the conditions for faculty service as enumerated in this Handbook.
-If a faculty member appears unable to meet these responsibilities, and if in the judgment of his or her department chair and the Dean this inability results from time given to outside employment, the Dean may require that the outside employment be discontinued. - 4.
+- 1. Occidental College encourages faculty involvement in activities that contribute significantly to the reputation of the College and to the professional and scholarly stature of the faculty member, provided these activities do not interfere with the basic responsibilities to teaching, scholarship, and service to the department and the College and other duties within the College and that they are consistent with the College's conflict of interest policy.
+When these standards are met, work such as serving with professional associations, editing, reviewing, writing, consulting, performing, and public service activities, whether paid or unpaid, are considered a desirable part of the faculty member's total activity. - 2.
+All outside employment should be described in the faculty member's annual report to the Dean of the College.
+Faculty members must request in writing permission to engage in paid outside employment that extends over one or more semesters during the academic year and that could interfere with the faculty member's responsibilities to the College.
+This written request must be submitted to the chair of the department and the Dean of the College well in advance of the semester in which the work is to takeplace.
+The document must explain how expectations for department and College service will be met, and where appropriate, how the outside employment will contribute to effective teaching and professional growth. - 3.
+Faculty members who accept full-time employment at Occidental College are considered to have accepted the conditions for faculty service to their department and to the College as enumerated in this Handbook.
+If a faculty member appears unable to meet these responsibilities, and if in the judgment of their department chair and the Dean this inability results from time given to outside employment, the Dean may require that the outside employment be discontinued. - 4.
+Faculty members who intend to make use of College resources (for example, staff or student assistants, a College laboratory, or certain resources of the library) in their outside employment must obtain written approval from their department cc hair and the Dean of the College.
+This approval must specify 1) which College resources will be used, 2) the duration of use (start and stop dates, or an ongoing arrangement), and 3) why using College resources is appropriate and necessary. - 5.
 Although the same principles apply to outside teaching, special mention should be made of this because it is more likely to interfere with the faculty member's primary professional responsibility to Occidental College.
-Outside teaching should be restricted to limited periods and only when it will contribute significantly to one's professional and scholarly growth, or when it helps to meet immediate emergency needs of a neighboring institution.
-As aforementioned, faculty members are expected to receive approval from their department chair and the Dean of the College prior to accepting teaching appointments in other institutions.
+Outside teaching should be restricted to limited periods and should be done only when it will contribute significantly to one's professional and scholarly growth, or when it helps to meet immediate emergency needs of a neighboring institution.
+As aforementioned, faculty members are expected to submit a written request as well in advance as possible and receive approval from their department chair and the Dean of the College prior to accepting teaching appointments in other institutions.